 5. Have family and friends over to sit in the garden

 Having a garden means you can safely invite over friends and family.
-In England, groups of six people from different households can meet up outdoors, provided they practise social distancing.
+During the summer, in England, groups of six people from different households could meet up outdoors, provided they practice social distancing.